Packing Well: The Best Way to Prepare for the Big Change

 Why do People “Fail” Rehab Programs?

-We’ve all heard of “failing” rehab.
-This involves terminating participation prematurely, using drugs or alcohol during rehab (and getting caught), or any end result other than the desired one.
+“Failing” a rehab involves terminating participation prematurely, using drugs or alcohol during rehab (and getting caught), or any end result other than the desired one.
 Some people even go to rehab several times and experience relapse after relapse despite the efforts of therapists and medical staff.
 There are many reasons why this happens, but certain emotional and behavioral responses are often implicated, and these are discouraged in drug rehab.
-They include having a negative attitude, whether toward the facility and program or toward life in general, being unwilling to participate in the recovery process, and disregarding the rules of the center.

 No Easy Way to Successful Recovery